 Type I muscle fibers, which are smaller than other types, are ideal for endurance and use slow, steady energy.
 These fibers are activated first when you start running.
 These fibers keep you running mile after mile because they provide oxygen to your muscles through more blood vessels.

 This oxygen-fueled system can be described as “aerobic,” which refers to cardio exercises that keep your heart rate high and tone your muscles.

 Distance running won’t make you bulky, so your cheek muscles will not be overdeveloped.
 Distance running can still make your glutes stronger and more toned.

 What Does Running Toning Do For Your Body?

 Running tones your gluteal muscles is what we mean when we say that running tones your butt muscles.

 - Gluteus minimus

-The Gluteus maximus, also known as the big kahuna booty, is the largest and strongest muscle in our body.
+The Gluteus maximus, also known as the big kahuna booty, is our body’s largest and strongest muscle.

 - Calf muscles

 Running can tone the arms and legs.
 Running helps you to maintain balance and coordination.
 Your core is strong and stable by your abs.